 There are no estate or inheritance taxes in Fiji.

 There are no property taxes at the national level.
 However, the municipalities may charge property rates in their respective areas.

 FBT of 20% is payable by the employer on the grossed-up value of certain fringe benefits provided to employees (the effective tax rate is 25%).

-Effective from 1 August 2020, the Stamp Duty Act will be repealed however any document which is executed or takes effect before 1 August 2020 remains subject to stamp duty.
+Effective from 1 August 2020, the Stamp Duty Act will be repealed; however, any document that is executed or takes effect before 1 August 2020 remains subject to stamp duty.